Wyarno, Wyoming

 Wyarno is an unincorporated community in central Sheridan County, Wyoming, United States.
 It lies along Wyoming Highway 336, approximately 10 mi east of the city of Sheridan, the county seat of Sheridan County.
 Although Wyarno is unincorporated, it has a post office, with the ZIP code of 82845.
 Public education in the community of Wyarno is provided by Sheridan County School District #2.

 Geography

 Wyarno lies on the high plains about 12.5 miles south of Montana, in the small Dutch Creek valley.
 The town is about 25 miles east of the Big Horn Mountains and Bighorn National Forest.
 There are few populated places to the east of Wyarno.
 South of town about 25 miles is Ucross, Wyoming, at the intersection of U.S. Route 14 and U.S. Route 16.
 Wyarno's elevation is 3786 feet.
 The BNSF Railway line between Sheridan and Gillette passes by town.

+Climate

+Sheridan Field Station is a weather station near Wyarno.
+Sheridan Field Station has a cold semi-arid climate (Köppen BSk).